YashavikaSingh/rl_sequence_modeling_blog/index.md

 </div>

-**BabyAI** is a research platform designed to study instruction-following and compositional reasoning in reinforcement learning.
+**BabyAI** is a research platform designed to study instruction-following and compositional reasoning in reinforcement learning [^minigrid].
 It provides a suite of grid-world environments where agents must understand and execute natural language instructions to complete tasks.

 **Key Features:**
 - **Instruction-following**: Agents receive natural language instructions (e.g., "go to the red ball")